10 Oct How remission affects CIBIL score?

 Yes.
 CIBIL scores get much affected by late payments and can hamper about 80-100 points at least

-- Can I remove late payment record from my credit report?
+- Can I remove the late payment record from my credit report?

 - How can I know about late payments on my credit report?